MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/imperative/amqp/spring/README.md

 # Spring and RabbitMQ

-This project is built using the [Spring Boot](https://spring.io/).
+This project is built using the [Spring Boot](https://spring.io/) and [Spring AMQP](https://spring.io/projects/spring-amqp) dependency.

-The application uses [Spring AMQP](https://spring.io/projects/spring-amqp) dependecy, which simplifies the configuration, we only have to configure the queue, exchange and binding.

 ## Set Up ⚙